Asomeones222/rainbow-fox/README.md

 3. Your chosen color will apply immediately.
 4. The extension will remember your settings automatically.

+## Building

+To build Rainbow Fox from source:

+1. Clone the repository

+2. Navigate to the project directory: `cd rainbow-fox`

+3. Install dependencies: `npm install`

+4. Build the project: `npm run build`.
+This will build the project and run `web-ext build` at the same time.
+Make sure you have the [web-ext](https://github.com/mozilla/web-ext) installed

 ## Contributing

 Any contributions you make are **greatly appreciated**.